Understand Microsoft Teams and Skype for Business coexistence and interoperability

 When in Teams Only mode, Teams is the default app for the SIP/Tel protocol.
 Links in a user's contact card in Outlook for calling or chat will be handled by Teams.

 For extra considerations about moving to Teams Only mode, see Teams Only mode considerations.

 Skype for Business only

-In this coexistence mode, users remain in Skype for Business—not Teams—for chat, meeting and calling capabilities, and they don't use Teams for teams and channels.
-This mode is available today; however, in the current implementation Teams modalities are not turned off for the user automatically.
-This capability is upcoming.
-In the interim, admins can remove the Teams license for any users who need to stay in Skype for Business as their only communications application.
+In this coexistence mode, users remain in Skype for Business—not Teams—for chat, meeting, and calling capabilities, and they don't use Teams for teams and channels.
+This mode is available today; however, in the current implementation, teams and channels are not automatically turned off for the user.
+This can be achieved by using the App Setup policy to hide teams and files.

-Use this mode to introduce Teams in your environment while you continue to leverage your existing investment in Skype for Business.
-In this mode, you leave Skype for Business unchanged with chat, calling, and meeting capabilities, and you add Teams collaboration capabilities—teams and channels, access to files in Office 365, and applications.
+Use this mode to introduce Teams in your environment while you continue to use your existing investment in Skype for Business.
+Leave Skype for Business unchanged for chat, calling, and meeting capabilities.
+Add Teams collaboration capabilities:

-Use this coexistence mode to accelerate the availability of Teams meeting capabilities in your organization, in addition to its collaboration capabilities, enabling your users to take advantage of the great quality, new capabilities such as transcription and translation, and support for meetings in browsers.
+Use this coexistence mode to accelerate the availability of Teams meeting and collaboration capabilities in your organization.
+The coexistence mode lets your users take advantage of the superior Teams meetings experience:

-For more details about coexistence modes, prerequisites, and management, see Migration and interoperability guidance for organizations using Teams together with Skype for Business and Setting your coexistence and upgrade settings.
+For more information about coexistence modes, prerequisites, and management, see Migration and interoperability guidance for organizations using Teams together with Skype for Business and Setting your coexistence and upgrade settings.

 Interoperability of Teams and Skype for Business